 /THINK ABOUT HOW YOU CAN FURTHER LEVERAGE THOSE STRENGTHS AND MANAGE SOME OF THE LIMITATIONS WHICH MAY BE HOLDING YOU BACK:

-It is important to manage the day to day.
 The downside might be that you miss an opportunity to make a difference with modest decisions and actions that could impact your future, that of your loved ones or the next generation.
 Food for thought!